What is hyponatraemia?

 Is hyponatraemia inherited?

 Hyponatraemia is not itself inherited.
 However, some conditions with a genetic component can be associated with hyponatraemia.
-Because there are so many different causes of hyponatraemia, it is important to consider all causes in patients whatever the underlying chronic illness.

 How is hyponatraemia diagnosed?